16 Types of Crassula Varieties with Names and Pictures

 Crassula tomentosa, Woolly Crassula

 Woolly Crassula only grows to a height of about half a foot and bears numerous plantlets at the base which can be used to grow new plants.
-On account of its compact size, it is one of the popular plants for the limited spaces.
+On account of its compact size, it is one of the best plants for the limited spaces.

-Crassula tomentosa prefers bright light with at least 4-6 hours direct sunlight, moderate warmth of 15-260C, average humidity of 50-55% and moderately moist, well-drained, succulents soil coupled with monthly feeding during the growing season.
+Crassula tomentosa prefers bright light with at least 4-6 hours direct sunlight, warmth of 15-260C, humidity of 50-55% and moderately moist, well-drained succulents soil coupled with monthly feeding during the growing season.
+Learn more on how to grow and care for Crassula tomentosa.

 5. Tiger Jade Crassula (Crassula picturata)